jeffreypullin/rater/cran-comments.md

-## rater 1.3.1
+## rater 1.3.2

-This is a new patch release of the package that updates the stan code to be compatible with a future release of the rstan package.
+This is a new patch release of the package that updates tests for compatibility with an upcoming release of ggplot2.

 ## Test environments

-* local mac OS install, R 4.2.2
+* local mac OS install, R 4.3.1
-* ubuntu 22.04 (on github actions), R 4.3.1
+* ubuntu 24.04 (on github actions), R 4.5.1
-* mac OS Monterey 12 (on github actions) R 4.3.1
+* mac OS Sonoma 14 (on github actions) R 4.5.1
-* Microsoft Windows Server 2022 (on github actions) R 4.3.1
+* Microsoft Windows Server 2022 (on github actions) R 4.5.1
 * win-builder (devel)

 ## R CMD check results